MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-skill.md

 You must add a _claims validator_ to the authentication configuration.
 The claims are evaluated after the authentication header.
 Your validation code should throw an error or exception to reject the request.
 There are many reasons you may want to reject an otherwise authenticated request.
 For example:

 - The skill is part of a paid-for service.
-User's not in the data base should not have access.
+User's not in the database should not have access.
 - The skill is proprietary.
 Only certain skill consumers can call the skill.

 > [!IMPORTANT]